kiran-isaac/funkyfunctional/definition.md

 ---

-## Programming
-The language is a lambda calculus with integers, floats, booleans, pairs and if-then-else expressions.
-The expression labled "main" will be evaluated.

 ## How to use
 Enter your program into the code editor, and press "run".
 Your program will be type checked, and types inferred where not provided.
 The types of all lables will be displayed below the input box.
 An error may appear here instead, apologies for the type errors being awful I am working on it!